Brazil eyes deeper CO2 cuts, backs U.N. forest plan

-BRASILIA, Oct 27 (Reuters) - Brazil's Environment Minister Carlos Minc said on Tuesday that the government is studying deeper emissions cuts than than previously announced and that it favors a U.N.-backed forest preservation scheme.
+BRASILIA (Reuters) - Brazil's Environment Minister Carlos Minc said on Tuesday that the government is studying deeper emissions cuts than previously announced and that it favors a U.N.-backed forest preservation scheme.

 The South American nation is expected to play a key role in negotiations at a Copenhagen summit in December that will seek to frame a new international treaty on climate change.

-Brazil was studying a reduction of 40 percent from its anticipated 2020 emissions of 2.7 billion tonnes of carbon dioxide equivalent to 1.7 billion tonnes.
-That compares to emissions of 2.1 billion tonnes in 2005 and 1.7 billion tonnes in 1994.
+Brazil was studying a reduction of 40 percent from its anticipated 2020 emissions of 2.7 billion tons of carbon dioxide equivalent to 1.7 billion tons.
+That compares to emissions of 2.1 billion tons in 2005 and 1.7 billion tons in 1994.
 Minc had previously said the objective was to freeze emissions at 2005 levels.

 "Our proposal has evolved, we're looking at a 40 percent reduction over 2020 levels," Minc told a news conference in the capital Brasilia.

 President Luiz Inacio Lula da Silva is to make a final decision on November 3 on the proposal Brazil will take to the United Nations climate summit in Copenhagen.

 The government had already decided it would conditionally back a proposed scheme in Copenhagen called reduced emissions from deforestation and degradation (REDD), Minc said.